Green Cleaning vs Chemical Cleaners 2026 We Tested Both From $4 on Real Stains

 The Chemical Option

 Clorox Multi-Surface Cleaner ($3.99 for 32oz) cuts grease in one pass.
 It disinfects on contact.
-The trade-off is straightforward, it contains alkyl dimethyl benzyl ammonium chloride (a quaternary ammonium compound) that kills 99.9% of bacteria but also irritates lungs with prolonged exposure in enclosed spaces according to the EPA's Chemical Safety factsheet.
+The trade-off is clear, it contains alkyl dimethyl benzyl ammonium chloride (a quaternary ammonium compound) that kills 99.9% of bacteria but also irritates lungs with prolonged exposure in enclosed spaces according to the EPA's Chemical Safety factsheet.

 For bathrooms and kitchens where grease and bacteria are real concerns, Clorox works faster.
 For daily wipe-downs of low-grime surfaces, either product handles it.